-When assessing the fair value of the assets acquired as of the Acquisition Date, the fair value of the Company's loan portfolio was determined to be at a slight discount to face value.
-This discount is accreted into income and is added to the value of the respective loan over the contractual life of the loan using the effective interest method.
-Income related to the accretion of the discount totaled \$396,126 in 2015 and \$825,737 in 2014 and is included as a component of interest income on the consolidated statements of operations.
+Certain loans in the Company's portfolio have been issued at a discount.
+This discount is accreted into income and added to the value of the loan over its contractual life using the effective interest method.
+Income related to the accretion of this discount totals \$92,084 and \$36,400 during 2017 and 2016.

 Nonrefundable loan fees and costs associated with the origination or purchase of loans are deferred and included in loans, net, in the consolidated balance sheets.
 These commitment fees, as well as certain other fees charged to borrowers, such as amendment and prepayment fees, are recorded in interest income, after receipt, over the remaining life of the loan using a method which approximates the interest method.
 Unused line fees are recorded in interest income when received.
-Unamortized fees totaling \$9,273,332 and \$8,172,251 are recorded as a component of unearned fee income on the accompanying consolidated balance sheets at December 31, 2015 and December 31, 2014, respectively.
+Unamortized fees totaling \$4,775,168 and \$6,898,566 are recorded as a component of unearned fee income on the accompanying consolidated balance sheets at December 31, 2017 and December 31, 2016, respectively.